valinsky/hugo_blog/content/posts/privacy-build.md

 #### Password Manager

 [Dashlane](https://www.dashlane.com/).
 I know I'm lacking behind here.
-While I like the app and all its features, it's not open source.
+While I do like the app and its features, it's not open source.
 I'm looking for an alternative.

 #### VPN